CmisSync allows you to keep in sync with your company's file server, and read/edit the documents even when offline:

 CMIS (Content Management Interoperability Services) is an OASIS standard that allows any ECM client to communicate with any ECM repository (a bit like the HTML standard allows all web browsers to communicate with all web servers).
-CMIS is backed by all major content management vendors, and is supported by the following ECM servers: Alfresco, Adobe Experience Manager, EMC Documentum, IBM FileNet, IBM Lotus, eXo Platform, Interwoven, KnowledgeTree, Magnolia, Microsoft SharePoint, NemakiWare, Nuxeo, OpenText and many others.
+CMIS is backed by all major content management vendors, and is supported by the following ECM servers: Alfresco, EMC Documentum, IBM FileNet, IBM Lotus, eXo Platform, Interwoven, KnowledgeTree, Magnolia, Microsoft SharePoint, NemakiWare, Nuxeo, OpenText and many others.